<> We Can Forgive But Never Forget the Utah Black Hawk War

 Author Phillip B Gottfredson

 There is much healing needed on both sides.
 Healing can only come from mutual respect, self-respect, and education.
 We need to find a common language that will bring us together as one people in a good way.
-Where we are free to live our lives without forcing individual beliefs upon one another, we should be able to walk our paths together with integrity, honesty, respecting each other, and being kind to each other.
+Where we are free to live our lives without forcing individual beliefs upon one another, we should be able to walk our paths together with integrity, honesty, respect for each other, and being kind to each other.

 Instead of arrogance, there should be humility, and instead of hate, there should be love.
 We should reach out to those suffering from the evils of the past.
 From our hearts, we should speak and listen.
 We need to talk, but we also need to listen, with our hearts.

 It's crucial that we engage in mutual learning.
 We must grapple with the complexity of explaining to Indigenous people why our ancestors, who championed freedom and rebelled against aristocracy and supremacy, would come to America and strip the Native people of everything.
 Our ancestors arrived in America for a variety of reasons: some sought religious freedom, some were driven by the pursuit of wealth, and others were motivated by political reasons.
-But unlike our ancestors, Native Americans were already free.
+But unlike our ancestors, Native Americans were already here, and free.
 They were free to be themselves, to live authentically, and to be deeply connected in spirit to the natural world.

 Three hundred years have gone by, and to this day, Native Americans continue to struggle for justice for the devastation of colonialism.
 It is disturbing that so many of us cling to the old ways of thinking that one is inferior and the other superior.